Techcyte/context-sync/README.md

 5. Send `ctx-change-accept` message
 6. User clicks on new case
 7. Send `ctx-change-request` message with new context
+8. Optimistically navigate to new context
-8. Receive `ctx-change-reject` message with reason
+9. Receive `ctx-change-reject` message with reason
-9. Stay on current context, show message with rejection reason to user
+10. Show the user an error message so they know the context is out of sync

+### User navigates from case view to worklist view:
+1. Connect to websocket
+2. Send `sub-request` message with connection info
+3. Receive `sub-accept` message with connection info and initial context
+4. Navigate to initial context
+5. Send `ctx-change-accept` message
+6. User navigates to worklist from the case view
+7. Send `ctx-null` message

 ### Client connects to host and fails to navigate to initial context:
 1. Connect to websocket
 2. Send `sub-request` message with connection info
 3. Receive `sub-accept` message with connection info and initial context
 4. Fail to navigate to initial context, indicate to user the connection is still open but out of sync
-5. Send `ctx-change-reject` message with reason
+5. Send `sync-error` message with error message and status code

 ### Client connects to host and fails to navigate to initial context, succeeds with later context:
 1. Connect to websocket
 2. Send `sub-request` message with connection info
 3. Receive `sub-accept` message with connection info and initial context
 4. Fail to navigate to initial context, indicate to user the connection is still open but out of sync
-5. Send `ctx-change-reject` message with reason
+5. Send `sync-error` message
 6. Receive `ctx-change-request` message with new context
 7. Navigate to new context
 8. Send `ctx-change-accept` message